durzo/moodle-local_session_dynamodb/README.md

 # Moodle DynamoDB Session Handler
 This plugin contains:

-1: The AWS PHP SDK

-2: A Scheduled Task to perform DynamoDB Garbage Collection on expired keys.
+1: A Scheduled Task to perform DynamoDB Garbage Collection on expired keys.

 2: The DynamoDB Session Handler.